 When listening to your loved one, you may be tempted to tell them that they are overreacting or feel that the problems they find so difficult to confront are easily solvable.
 If these thoughts ever arise, remind yourself that each person processes feelings of distress, sadness, and hopelessness in a very different manner.
 A situation that seems trivial or inconsequential to you may be completely overwhelming to someone else.
 Also, your loved one may be suffering from a severe psychiatric issue that complicates or disrupts rational thought.

 Your task in this situation should be to put any judgmental thoughts on hold and act as compassionately, kindly, and understandingly toward your loved one as possible.
 Suicidal behavior is not a sign of weakness, failure, or bad character.
-Although this kind of thinking is not healthy or normal, it is fairly common.
+Although this kind of thinking is not healthy or normal, it is common.
 Remind your loved one-and yourself-that most people need a great deal of support and help to get better, and that it is possible to recover completely even after a crisis.

-Connect To Long-Term Care
+Connect to Long-Term Care

 After your loved one has received the immediate care that they need, it's time to look forward to the future.